hpcloud/zmqpubsub/README.md

-# pubsub
+# zmqpubsub

-pubsub is a simple Go pubsub implementation on top of ZeroMQ.
+zmqpubsub is a simple Go pubsub implementation on top of ZeroMQ.

 It abstracts the underlying ZeroMQ machinery to provide a Go-friendly API for the publish-subscribe messaging pattern.